Undergraduate Student Conference Presentations

 The following faculty have expressed an interest in mentoring an undergraduate student in a research, scholarly or creative activity.
 Students are encouraged to contact a faculty member directly, using the department link.

 Undergraduates who engage in research learn to apply what they know to new ideas.
 They develop new analytical and reflective skills and have experiences which help identify future career paths.
-Plus, there’s the thrill of discover.
+Plus, there’s the thrill of discovery.
 However, it can be intimidating to get started, especially when most undergraduate courses don’t explain how to do research.
 These pages are designed to help you get started, but the most important resources will be your professors.